 Every week, Mdm Song visits the Community Health Post at [email protected] 433, where she is advised by the nurses from Tan Tock Seng Hospital regarding her health status.
 She also joins other resident befrienders who would gather with their befriendees for meals, engaging in activities and learning together.

 “I was so touched when I saw Mdm Song bringing from home chopsticks for a Chinese New Year potluck gathering at TOUCHpoint.
 Although she could not cook, she has founds ways to contribute.
 She has also asked her neighbours to attend calligraphy sessions.
 She was also not afraid to ask questions at a recent cooking demonstration session,” said Ms Lee.

 Caption: Mdm Song (extreme right) enjoying the company of neighbours

-“I am grateful to TOUCH for giving me a chance to rediscover myself and to engage in meaningful activities with others.
+“I am grateful to TOUCH for giving me a chance to rediscover myself, learn new things and engage in meaningful activities with others.
 I am very happy!,” said Mdm Song.